Godtide/ReportAid/README.md

 ## Demo

-Before you can see the demo, you must install the [demo dependencies](#demo-dependencies).

-A live demo' of [ReportAid](http://4b1bdf7b0f6beeadab5dadaf019cddbc94f618792ea30b8a2f5d957267d5bd92/) is running on the [Rinkeby Ethereum Testnet](https://www.rinkeby.io/), via the [dat://](https://dat.foundation/) peer-to-peer network.
-It is available at [http://4b1bdf7b0f6beeadab5dadaf019cddbc94f618792ea30b8a2f5d957267d5bd92/](http://4b1bdf7b0f6beeadab5dadaf019cddbc94f618792ea30b8a2f5d957267d5bd92/).
+A demo of **ReportAid** is running on both [arweave](https://www.arweave.org/) and [dat](https://dat.foundation/).
+Why both?
+Although [arweave](https://www.arweave.org/) is open source, it costs money to post dApps there.
+However, once a dApp is hosted on [arweave](https://www.arweave.org/), no additional [Firefox](https://www.mozilla.org/) extension is required to load [arweave](https://www.arweave.org/) resources.
+Unfortunately, [dat](https://dat.foundation/) requires an additional [Firefox](https://www.mozilla.org/) extension.
+However, [dat](https://dat.foundation/) is both open source software and it costs the dApp developer nothing to host files there.

-[ReportAid](http://4b1bdf7b0f6beeadab5dadaf019cddbc94f618792ea30b8a2f5d957267d5bd92/) is an early proof of concept, so apologies in advance - help for using the app' is currently 'minimal', at best.
+**ReportAid** is an early proof of concept, so apologies in advance - help for using the app' is currently 'minimal', at best.
 You should expect some bugs, too (if you find any, feel free to raise an [issue](https://github.com/glowkeeper/ReportAid/issues)).
 Furthermore, the app' is missing some functionality as it does not, currently, implement all of the [IATI Standard](https://iatistandard.org/en/).
 That said, as a proof of concept, the app' serves its purpose well.
 Hopefully, you agree and want to get involved - if so, please get in touch with s dot huckle at sussex dot ac dot uk.

 ### Demo Dependencies

-To see the demo' (and use it), you will need to be running [Firefox](https://www.mozilla.org/) with the [DAT P2P Protocol](https://addons.mozilla.org/en-GB/firefox/addon/dat-p2p-protocol/) and [MetaMask](https://metamask.io/) extensions installed.
-[MetaMask](https://metamask.io/) should be pointing at the Rinkeby Test Network, and you will need a few test Ether in your [MetaMask](https://metamask.io/) wallet, which you can get from the [Rinkeby Faucet](https://faucet.rinkeby.io/).
-Those test Ether will allow you to sign the transactions necessary to create [IATI Standard](https://iatistandard.org/en/) records that update the blockchain.
+Both the [arweave](https://www.arweave.org/) and [dat](https://dat.foundation/) instances of **ReportAid** require the [Firefox](https://www.mozilla.org/) browser with the [MetaMask](https://metamask.io/) extension.
+The smart contracts of **ReportAid** are running on the [Rinkeby Ethereum Testnet](https://www.rinkeby.io/); hence, for **ReportAid** to interact with those, [MetaMask](https://metamask.io/) should be pointing at [Rinkeby](https://www.rinkeby.io/).
+You will need a few test Ether in your [MetaMask](https://metamask.io/) wallet, which you can get from the [Rinkeby Faucet](https://faucet.rinkeby.io/).
+Those test Ether will allow you to sign the transactions necessary to create [IATI Standard](https://iatistandard.org/en/) records that **ReportAid**  supports.

+#### Arweave

+Start [Firefox](https://www.mozilla.org/), ensure [MetaMask](https://metamask.io/) is pointing at [Rinkeby](https://www.rinkeby.io/), then load the following URL: https://arweave.net/iPVuaXTpQO5Th1oxQDTG8I4MF6FycNkoJSj9cIw3BLA

+#### DAT

+In addition to the [MetaMask](https://metamask.io/), you will also need the [Firefox](https://www.mozilla.org/) [DAT P2P Protocol](https://addons.mozilla.org/en-GB/firefox/addon/dat-p2p-protocol/) extension installed.
+Once you have those, ensure [MetaMask](https://metamask.io/) is pointing at [Rinkeby](https://www.rinkeby.io/), then load the following URL: http://4b1bdf7b0f6beeadab5dadaf019cddbc94f618792ea30b8a2f5d957267d5bd92/

 ## Built Using